pulumi/docs/reference/pkg/nodejs/@pulumi/kubernetes/networking/v1/index.md

 ```

-Selects Namespaces using cluster scoped-labels.
-This matches all pods in all namespaces
-selected by this label selector.
-This field follows standard label selector semantics.
-If
+Selects Namespaces using cluster-scoped labels.
+This field follows standard label selector
-present but empty, this selector selects all namespaces.
+semantics; if present but empty, it selects all namespaces.

+If PodSelector is also set, then the NetworkPolicyPeer as a whole selects the Pods matching
+PodSelector in the Namespaces selected by NamespaceSelector.
+Otherwise it selects all Pods
+in the Namespaces selected by NamespaceSelector.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-kubernetes/blob/master/sdk/nodejs/types/output.ts#L14580">property podSelector</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-kubernetes/blob/master/sdk/nodejs/types/output.ts#L16190">property podSelector</a>
 </h3>

 ```typescript